Xilinx/kria-dfx-apps/README.md

 kria-dfx-apps/bld/src/FIR/fir
 ```

-# Steps for install firmware on the target
+# Steps to install firmware on the target

 * Run xmutil listapps to look at the installed firmware on the target.
 ```